Henriquuepedro/Henriquuepedro/README.md

 ### **Previous Experience**
 I have built various web applications, managed teams, and contributed to the full software lifecycle, from planning to deployment.
 My experience includes working with **PHP**, **JavaScript**, **Laravel**, and **Vue.js**, and I have a deep understanding of database architecture, web application security, and performance optimization.

+### **Experience in Marketplaces & E-commerce**
+At Full Nine, where I've been working since 2020, I specialize in **marketplace and e-commerce integrations**.
+I’ve developed REST and SOAP API connections for **logistics, payments, and inventory management**, ensuring real-time price and stock updates via webhooks.
+I also contributed to building the **Seller Center**, optimizing multi-marketplace operations and boosting efficiency.

 ## 🌱 What I'm Currently Learning